 Multi camera filming interviews

-Some the documentary projects that I filmed and edited included interviews that I filmed with two cameras.
+Some of the recent documentary projects that I filmed and edited included interviews that I filmed using two cameras.
 The main benefit of filming interviews with two cameras is that it helps when editing the footage together.
 During the editing process, only selected parts of the complete interview may be required.
 The interview might also be re-ordered from the original time sequence.
 Filming with two cameras helps the editor make any of these transitions work much better visually than if only one camera angle is available.
 Before deciding to film interviews with more than one camera, the filming location needs to be assessed as to whether there is sufficient space to set up extra cameras so that filming can take place with a variety of good angles, background images and suitable lighting.

 Multi camera production tips

 For further information about multi-camera production read my blog post which contains lots of multi-camera filming tips.